 4. Milk vending machines

-Yeah I know, I thought it was just a neat addition to Fallout 4.
+Yes we know, we thought it was just a neat addition to Fallout 4.
 No, they really exist.
 Pop over to France and find some for yourself.
 They are made and distributed by Direct Lait or Lait Cru.
 They sell fresh milk for about $1.30 a liter.

 Apparently, some even come with cow sound effects to immerse you in the experience.
 Absolutely brilliant to be honest.